jeffs/jeff-schwab-resume/pdf.md

 ### Engineering Manager at Zipdrug, July 2018 - January 2019
 * Began as contractor, and served briefly as Head of Engineering
-* Introduced code quality measures (e.g., code reviews and test suites)
-* Formalized processes around interviews and project management
+* Formalized development processes and automated data integrations
-* Automated and expanded existing ETL pipelines
 * Zipdrug was acquired by Anthem's new PBM, IngenioRx

 ### Principal Engineer at Metamarkets, December 2016 - November 2017